Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

 -   To generate the barcode into a file:
     -   To generate a 1D barcode:
-        1. Create an instance of the [Tizen.Multimedia.Vision.BarcodeImageConfiguration](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeImageConfiguration.html) class with the file format as a value of the [Tizen.Multimedia.Vision.BarcodeImageFormat](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeImageFormat.html) enumeration, the image file resolution, and a path where the file is to be saved:
+        1. Create an instance of the [Tizen.Multimedia.Vision.BarcodeImageConfiguration](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeImageConfiguration.html) class with the file format as a value of the [Tizen.Multimedia.Vision.BarcodeImageFormat](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeImageFormat.html) enumeration, the image file resolution, and a path where the file is to be saved:

-            ```
+            ```csharp
             int width = 300;
             int height = 100;
             BarcodeImageFormat format = BarcodeImageFormat.Jpeg;